ghorwin/SIM-VICUS/README.md

 # SIM-VICUS

+https://sim-vicus.de hosts the official webpage with user-centered information.
+Development-related information is stored and handled on github.

+## Quality Assurance

 We have continuous integration scripts running (build-test of all C/C++ code) and solver regression tests.
 For details, see [Jenkins](https://baukli01.arch.tu-dresden.de/jenkins).

 | Test | Result|